crazzfeng/sendcloud-docs/docs/Email API/ip-access.md

 2. Switch the feature to "On."

-### Adding an IP Whitelist
+### Adding an IP Allowlist

-1. Click the "Add IP" button in the IP Whitelist section.
+1. Click the "Add IP" button in the IP Allowlist section.
 2. In the input box, you can add IP addresses using the following formats (one entry per row):
    - **Single IP**: xxx.xxx.xxx.xxx (e.g., 220.181.12.241)
    - **IP range**: xxx.xxx.xxx.xxx-xxx.xxx.xxx.xxx (e.g., 220.181.12.241-220.181.12.255)